Navigating Through the Various Languages of Bhutan

 12. Excuse Me - Atsi zur nang

 13. Nice to Meet you - Nga choe da chebay sem ga yi

-Well, you do not really need to bother yourself to learn Dzongkha or any other native language of Bhutan before going there.
-Language is not a great barrier there, especially in the major cities like Paro and Thimphu, where basic English can be used to converse with the natives.
+Well, you do not really need to bother yourself to learn Dzongkha or any other of the native languages of Bhutan before going there.
+Language is not a great barrier there, especially in major cities like Paro and Thimphu, where basic English can be used to converse with the natives.
 With all this in mind, you are all set to go to Bhutan.
 So pack your bags and book your tickets!
 And greet Bhutan with 'Kuzuzangpo' (hello).